khakhalin/Teaching/Intro_Neuroscience/neuro_syllabus_remote_2021.md

 To get an **A:**

 * **On top of everything specified in “B”**, write a good final essay about some neuroscience research.
 See the detailed instructions at the end of this document.
 For "borderline cases", we may also have 1:1 "paper presentation sessions" during completion week.

+A grade of "C" cannot be replaced with a "Pass"; please don't ask me about that; I will have to refuse.
+A grade of "B" or higher can be replaced with a "Pass" at any moment, including after the final grade is announced.
+(I'll tell you your current final grade before submitting it to BIP).
+If a "B" or a "B plus" lowers your GPA, you'll have an opportunity to replace it with a "Pass", no questions asked.

 ## Attendance and tardiness